-Interstate 25 follows the Front Range of the Rocky Mountains joining the capital cities of Santa Fe, Denver and Cheyenne.
+Joining the capital cities of Santa Fe, Denver and Cheyenne, Interstate 25 follows the Front Range of the Rocky Mountains.
 I-25 also serves Albuquerque, New Mexico’s largest city and Pueblo and Colorado Springs in central Colorado.
-Suburban growth along the corridor may someday join the Denver and Colorado Springs metropolitan areas.
+Suburban growth along the corridor nearly joins the Denver and Colorado Springs metropolitan areas.

 Interstate 25 is part of High Priority Corridor 27: Camino Real for its entire length.

 Parallel U.S. Routes